 Key Takeaways

-- Tailor each resume profile to a specific job ad.
+• Tailor each resume profile statement to a specific job ad.

-- Have someone check your resume (look for missing info, formatting inconsistencies, typos, etc.).
-A quick and easy solution is to upload your resume to our Resume AI tool which will give you exhaustive feedback and help you polish your resume profile and the rest of your resume.
+• Have someone check your resume (look for missing info, formatting inconsistencies, typos, etc.).
+A quick and easy solution is to upload your resume to our Resume AI tool which will give you exhaustive feedback and help you polish your profile section of a resume and the rest of it.

 Now go and write!
 Good luck!